-- Planning,
+- o Planning,

-- Mentoring,
+- o Mentoring,

+- Psychoeducation,

+- o Recovery Support,

+- o Skill building,

 - Sharing resources,

-- o Building community and relationships, and
+- Building community and relationships, and

 - Leading recovery groups.

 The Recovery Peer Specialist is allowed one year from the date of hire to obtain certification through the Florida Certification Board.
 The caseload for a Recovery Peer Specialist is determined by the Program Manager but shall not exceed 20 clients.